fomichev/pycryptobox/README.md

 will use the default one.
 You can also pass configuration file path to the tools via `-c` command line option.

-Configuration file is also simple INI-like file with the following possible variables:
+Configuration file is simple INI-like file with the following possible variables:

 	[path]